PhD Program Admissions Information

 Annual graduate student awards

 The Cornelison English Graduate Prize is annually awarded to the authors of the two essays judged to represent the finest written work produced in that year's coursework.
 First place comes with $2,500; the runner up receives $1,500.
-At about the same time every year, the Office of Graduate Studies presents the Dean's Award for Teaching Excellence, with a prize of $1,500, to graduate instructors nominated by all departments and programs in Arts and Sciences.
-Our department's nominee has never failed to win this accolade.
+The department also awards an annual Graduate Student Teaching Award and the Kathy Schneider Prize for Graduate Work.
+Every year, the Office of Graduate Studies presents the both the Dean’s Award for Graduate Research Excellence and the Dean's Award for Teaching Excellence, to outstanding graduate students nominated by all departments and programs in Arts and Sciences.
+Our department's nominees have frequently won each of these this accolades.

 Additional Funding Opportunities at WashU